 An abandoned well can pose a health and safety hazard, and become a potential route for groundwater contamination if sealed improperly or not sealed at all.
 When abandoned wells are left open, children, animals or even adults can fall into them, and an abandoned well may be a pollution threat to other nearby wells.
 An owner that has an abandoned well on their property should contact a licensed water well contractor to have the well sealed within 30 days after abandonment.
 The contractor should submit a completed well sealing form to our office.

-Our test kits are $20 each (within Champaign or Urbana city limits) or $49 each (elsewhere in Champaign County) and are available for purchase in the Environmental Health Division.
+Our test kits are $49 each (or $20 for wells within Champaign or Urbana city limits) and are available for purchase in the Environmental Health Division.
 The kit fee includes a sample bottle, instructions and lab testing for coliform bacteria.
 Testing for coliform bacteria will reveal whether your water supply may be contaminated with infectious organisms.

 If you reside in a different county, please contact your local health department to inquire about well water testing.

 Nitrate and nitrite in groundwater may be produced by agricultural fertilizers, livestock waste or septic systems.
 For nitrate and/or nitrite testing, you must contact a private laboratory.
 Please see a list of accredited private laboratories.

 The Illinois State Water Survey provides testing for lead (the element Pb) for any household, whether private well or municipal supply.
 Testing for lead usually applies to older homes, built before approximately 1986, where lead pipes or solder might be present.
 The Illinois State Water Survey will provide bottles and instructions.
 Samples must be mailed to or dropped off at the Illinois State Water Survey in Champaign.
 Please call (217) 300-7420 for fees and more information.